Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ## 2 Customer High Speed Network (CHN)

-Access to system resources from the customer site over the High Speed Network is provided by the High Speed Customer Access Network (CHN).
+Access to system resources from the customer site over the High Speed Network (HSN) is provided by the High Speed Customer Access Network (CHN).
 As can be seen in the diagram above, traffic ingress from the site for the CHN is over the edge routers.
-Typically these are a pair of Arista switches which provide other HSN access -- for ClusterStor, for example.
+Typically, these are a pair of Arista switches which provide other HSN access -- for ClusterStor, for example.

 ### 2.1 CHN system ingress endpoints accessible in CSM 1.2